Is Your Content this Riveting?

 It isn’t easy to engage or persuade people via web content.
-Flashy video, photos, graphics, or big keyword loaded headlines isn’t enough to keep them long.
-A well explained UVP or interesting story well told might leave them yawning and bouncing.
+Flashy video, photos, graphics, or big keyword-loaded headlines isn’t enough to keep them long.
+A well-explained UVP or interesting story well told might leave them yawning and bouncing.
 Forget the platitudes and gimmicks, we need a strategy that works consistently and permanently.
-Engagement is about continuous involvement.
+Engagement is about impact, value, and continuous involvement.

 Data suggests engagement may be about relaxation, surprise, delight, awe, confidence and other positive emotions.
-Those emotions are a precursor of awakening a belief in them or destroying a frustrating disbelief.
-And in the process you get yourself positioned in between them and their dreams so you can begin elaborate on your offering.
+Those emotions are a precursor of awakening a belief inside their minds (or destroying a frustrating disbelief).
+And in the process you get yourself or brand positioned in between them and their dreams so you can begin elaborating on your offering.

 Engaged: Surprised, Shocked, Fascinated, Riveted, Connected, Inspired, Salient, Hopeful, Wanting and Intending